Skip to main content

 For any public swimming facility, continuous filtration and disinfection of water should reduce the risk of spreading illness.
 However, patrons may still be exposed to crypto during the time it takes for chlorine to work or for water to be cycled through filters.
 Much higher levels of chlorine or contact time periods are required to destroy crypto cysts.

-Pool operators work hard to prevent the spread of Crypto.
+Pool operators work hard to prevent the spread of crypto.
 However, they can only do so much.
 It is important that each of us makes decisions that will protect one another.
 Following these simple steps helps protects your family and others:

 • Don’t swim when you have diarrhea.
 You can spread germs in the water and make other people sick.